-ADA Distance Learning Sessions The Bureau of Accessibility and Job Accommodation (BAJA) and the Illinois ADA Project are inviting interested persons to participate in a training session concerning issues on the Americans with Disabilities Act.
+ADA Distance Learning Sessions The Bureau of Accessibility and Job Accommodation and the Illinois ADA Project are inviting interested persons to participate in a training session concerning issues on the Americans with Disabilities Act.
 The Illinois ADA Project is a steering committee of the DBTAC: Great Lakes ADA Center of which DHS serves as a member organization.
 The ADA distance learning programs being offered by Great Lakes ADA are scheduled: When: Call for future dates.

 Marketing for Accessibiltiy: Tips and Tools for the Hospitality industry.

 All sessions will be held from 1-2:30 p.m.
 CT.
 All sessions will have a written transcript as well as a digital recording of the session archived at www.ada-audio.org.
 The schedule is subject to change.
 BAJA has arranged for the sessions to be available via a toll-free conference line.
 The program is free to those who call and register.
 You must pre-register prior to the training date in order to receive the dail-in number and pass code.
 Contact the Bureau of Accessibility and Job Accommodation at (312) 793-0034 (voice), (312) 793-3917 (fax), or (888) 614-2384 (TTY), to preregister.
 Once registered, handouts will be e-mailed upon being made available by the Great Lakes ADA.